Projects

 Many eligible low-income families are not enrolled in the combination of supports that exist to help them thrive after a baby is born.
 Too often, the difficulty of knowing what programs exist and navigating siloed, complicated application processes results in critical benefits (such as health care, food, affordable childcare, and early childhood programs) not reaching the families who need them most.

-We partnered with the Executive Office of the President to conduct qualitative research exploring what types of supports can assist families in navigating this crucial life event.
+We partnered with the Executive Office of the President to conduct qualitative research exploring how to assist families who are having a child and parenting in early childhood.

 User Stories